ContentGraz/OER/5-oer-startup-metrics.md

 * WAU = weekly active users
 * MAU = monthly active users

 In digital sales, these figures are particularly important.
 Various marketing campaigns try to push the numbers up and to boost sales.
+This is exactly why you as a customer always receive advertising and newsletters from various companies.
   Good retention metrics inform about the quality of growth, eg about the percentage of daily users who become monthly unsers.

-The second R stands for *Referral Metrics* and expresses the willingness of customers to recommend a product to their peers.
+The second R stands for *Referral Metrics* and expresses the willingness of customers to recommend a product to their peers in figures.
 These metrics depend on definitions of e.g. customer loyality.
 Loyal customers, who always buy from the same company, the same brand, and/or the same product, are one of the most important assets for a company.
 Power users, brand lovers and super followers are especially loyal customers.
 To find out which value is decisive for them is important to estimate the Product Market Fit.

 *Revenue Metrics* show last but not least how to increase revenue and how the company can push up sales figures and profits respectively.
 An important metric in this section of the funnel ist the *Customer Lifetime Value* (CLTV).
 The CLTV shows the net profit from one customer over the whole span of time he or she is in a connection with a company.
 If you are one of the brand lovers or super followers of a company, then you will be treated accordingly and can enjoy some goodies.
 However, if you're more like a casual shopper, then you're not going to get the benefits.
 For this reason, loyal customers are always more important to companies than new customers.
 Finding new customers is easier than finding loyal ones - similar to friendships!